“PrEP Rallies” bring in young Black men to HIV and PrEP services

-The last Rally (held before Halloween) was a costume party and included a costume contest.
+A Rally held before Halloween was a costume party and included a costume contest.
 “Everyone came in costume—the staff, the participants, everyone,” said Wilder.
 “The party was super dope, it was the most fun one yet.”

 Held at the San Francisco AIDS Foundation health and wellness center Strut in the Castro, the PrEP Rallies have complementary goals:

 - To introduce Strut and the services provided there as a place welcoming to Black men who are gay, trans and/or have sex with men